xcp-ng/xcp-ng-org/docs/storage/storage.md

 SR driver was contributed directly by MooseFS Development Team.

 :::warning
+- **MooseFS storage integration is provided as-is** and does not come with official support.
 - The MooseFS client is not included with XCP-ng, so it must be installed on dom0 from the official MooseFS repository.
 - By default, the MooseFS repository will be set as enabled.
 This means that any system update will also update the MooseFS client.
 Please, consider disabling the repository after installation.
 :::